hitblunders/WIT-website/README.md

 **What it does**

-It provide all the resources for enhancing the user's coding skills.
+It provides all the resources for enhancing the user's coding skills.
 It also keep the user updated with the upcoming competitions and hackathons.

 **How it was built**